About Blackthorn Trusttim2023-08-16T13:10:54+00:00

 Founded over 30 years ago, the pioneers Dr David McGavin and art therapist Hazel Adams recognised the important role of community and environment for healing and recovery.

 We use our person-centred approach to help people who are at particular points of crisis in their lives.
-We provide tailored programmes for people suffering with mental illness, chronic pain and type 2 diabetes.
+We provide tailored programmes for people suffering with mental illness and chronic pain.

-To find out about our programmes and how to access them take a look at our referrals page
+To find out about our programmes and how to access them, click here.

 We offer a wide range of socially therapeutic workshops that provide not only routine and structure, but also a forum in which to gain confidence, develop skills and establish a sense of order and control.

 Set against the beautiful backdrop of our biodynamic garden – which is also used therapeutically – our workshops provide the opportunity to spend time in a pleasing physical environment that stimulate the senses, create a connection with nature and encourage the development of creative abilities that may have been dormant or previously undiscovered.